gizemdogafiliz/aerial-tactile-sim/README.md

 ```

 1. A **TacTip optical sensor** has hundreds of pins on a soft membrane.
 When pressed against
-   a surface, pins deform -- a camera inside captures the deformation as an image.
+   a surface, pins deform and a camera inside captures the deformation as an image.
 2. A **NatureCNN** (trained on 5000 labelled examples) maps the image to a contact pose:
    where the edge is relative to the sensor (position in mm + angle in degrees).
 3. A **proportional controller** compares predicted pose to a desired reference and moves
    the robot to reduce the error.
-4. Repeat -- the robot reactively follows edges without any planned trajectory.
+4. Repeat.
+The robot reactively follows edges without any planned trajectory.

 ---

 ## Project Structure

 This repository contains all custom code, modified Gazebo files, and results.
-Three open-source dependencies are **not included** -- clone them into the project
+Three open-source dependencies are **not included**; clone them into the project
 directory (see [Dependencies](#dependencies-what-to-clone-and-why) below).

 ```